 The longer these tickets stay open, the greater the chance you’ll have to eat all or some of that time.
 Who wants a bill for something that old?

-- Leverage your RMM tool to script and automate things to minimize staffing needs.
+3. Leverage your RMM tool to script and automate tasks

 Too often we see RMM tools used as an expensive remote-control tool that generates daily noise.
 If that’s the case with you—stop!